 Through new literary readings and original archival research from holdings in the United States and France, O’Neil-Henry revises existing understandings of a crucial moment in the development of industrialized culture.
 In the process, she discloses links between this formative period and our own, in which mobile electronic devices, internet-based bookstores, and massive publishing conglomerates alter—once again—the way literature is written, sold, and read.

 Anne O’Neil-Henry is an assistant professor of French at Georgetown University.

 “A model of interdisciplinary research, presented with gratifying clarity.
-Mastering the Marketplace makes original contributions to the cultural study of early to mid-nineteenth-century France on a number of fronts.”—Andrea Goulet, professor of French at the University of Pennsylvania and the author of Legacies of the Rue Morgue: Science, Space, and Crime Fiction in France
+Mastering the Marketplace makes original contributions to the cultural study of early to mid-nineteenth-century France on a number of fronts.”—Andrea Goulet, professor of French at the University of Pennsylvania and author of Legacies of the Rue Morgue: Science, Space, and Crime Fiction in France

 “Unique in the way that it examines the paradoxes of what we now consider ‘low’ and ‘high’ literature against a social framework remarkably like our own. . . .
-Eminently readable.”—Elizabeth Emery, professor of French at Montclair State University and the author of Photojournalism and the Origins of the French Writer House Museum (1881–1914): Privacy, Publicity, and Personality
+Eminently readable.”—Elizabeth Emery, professor of French at Montclair State University and author of Photojournalism and the Origins of the French Writer House Museum (1881–1914): Privacy, Publicity, and Personality

 Table of Contents